Pitch-shift hit sound to hint at damage magnitude

 I'm in the process of getting write access to the repository.
 I created a local branch and committed.
 How do I issue a merge request?
 I attached the unified diff, should it be useful for something.

-#7 Updated by Daan almost 2 years ago
+#7 Updated by Daan about 2 years ago

 The pitch scales from 0 to infinite damage along this curve (default settings). http://www.wolframalpha.com/input/?i=plot+%28b*x*%28a-1%29%2Ba*c*%281-b%29%29%2F%28x*%28a-1%29%2Bc*%281-b%29%29+where+a%3D2+b%3D0.5+c%3D80+x%3D0+to+300+y%3D0+to+3